-Being a brigade member appoint to be my proxy and vote on my behalf at the meeting of the bush fire brigade to be held on [insert date] and at any adjournment of it.
-The proxy shall vote as follows: MOTION FOR AGAINST ABSTAIN 1 the bush fire brigade to be held on [insert date] and at any adjournment of it.
-The proxy shall vote as follows: MOTION FOR AGAINST ABSTAIN 1 2 If there is no instruction to the proxy as to the way to vote, the proxy shall exercise his or her discretion as to how to vote or whether to vote at all.
+Being a brigade member appoint

+to be my proxy and vote on my behalf at the meeting of the bush fire brigade to be held on [insert date] and at any adjournment of it.
+The proxy shall vote as follows:

+MOTION FOR AGAINST ABSTAIN

+If there is no instruction to the proxy as to the way to vote, the proxy shall exercise his or her discretion as to how to vote or whether to vote at all.
 In respect of any vote taken at the meeting on a matter that does not appear on the agenda, the proxy shall exercise his or her discretion as to the way he or she casts the vote or whether it is cast at all.

-Date: Signed: NOTE: To be valid this proxy must be completed and returned to the Secretary of the bush fire brigade (or the presiding member) prior to the commencement of the meeting for which the proxy is valid. day of 20 of Mortham Dush Fire Price day Administration Manual
+NOTE: To be valid this proxy must be completed and returned to the Secretary of the bush fire brigade (or the presiding member) prior to the commencement of the meeting for which the proxy is valid.